aarnphm/tinymorph/docs/content/VnVPlan/VnVPlan.md

 - **Initial State**: The application is ready with the intended design implemented.
 - **Input/Condition**: Application is accessed on standard devices.
 - **Output/Result**: Confirmation that the design is minimalist and utilizes a monotonic color palette.
 - **How test will be performed**: We will evaluate the design by comparing the UI against minimalist design principles, checking for the use of clean lines and the absence of unnecessary elements.
 The color palette will be verified to ensure it is monotonic, consisting of variations of a single hue.
-User feedback will be gathered by including questions about the perception of the design in the usability survey (see Appendix A).
+User feedback will be gathered by 10 random users, including questions about the perception of the design in the usability survey (see Appendix A).
 Responses will be analyzed to determine if users find the design minimalist and focused, contributing to an efficient user experience.

 ##### Test Responsiveness Across Devices and Orientations